Do I Qualify?

 1. Once the plant material has been decarbed and cooled down, place the flower in a mason jar with softened or melted unsalted butter.
 Place the lid on the jar and tighten it, but not too tight.
 You will want to leave a little wiggle room so that you’re able to remove it at the end.

 2. Place the jar in a slow cooker with room-temperature water.
 Cover and set it to high for 2-4 hours or low for 6-8 hours.
 If you’re the “set it and forget it” type, make sure the “keep warm” setting is set to on.
-This will help keep the butter melted for when you’re ready to strain.
+This will help keep the butter melted until you’re ready to strain.

 3. At the end of the cook cycle, line a mesh strainer with cheesecloth and pour the butter mixture through it into an airtight container.
 For best results, store in something wide and shallow for ease.
 Make sure to squeeze the cheesecloth before tossing.